Revolutionized-IoT2/.github/profile/README.md

 ```

 Alternatively, you can check the logs in folder /app/Logs

+#### 3.2 Setting up an ESP32 hardware Node (M5Core2 / M5Dial)

+In addition to the containerized .NET node, RIoT2 ships firmware for two M5Stack devices that act as physical, screen-equipped nodes on the same MQTT/orchestrator network:

+- [RIoT2.Ard.M5Core2.Node](https://github.com/Revolutionized-IoT2/RIoT2.Ard.M5Core2.Node) — a touchscreen node (buttons, toggles, sliders, scenes, energy gauge) built on the M5Stack Core2.
+- [RIoT2.Ard.M5Dial.Node](https://github.com/Revolutionized-IoT2/RIoT2.Ard.M5Dial.Node) — a rotary-dial node built on the M5Stack M5Dial.

+Both are built and flashed with PlatformIO and are provisioned over a captive Wi-Fi portal; see each repository's README for wiring, provisioning, and OTA update instructions.

 ### 4. Setting up the UI
 While the UI is not essential for running the system, it offers substantial assistance in creating rules and node configurations, eliminating the need for manual creation.
 Additionally, the UI features a dashboard, providing an intuitive interface for monitoring the system's status and activities.